Joan Cusack Handler (she/her)

 As the founder of CavanKerry Press, Joan is a poet and memoirist, a psychologist in clinical practice, and a blogger for PsychologyToday.com (“Of Art and Science”).
 Her poems have been widely published and have received awards from The Boston Review and five Pushcart nominations.
 A Bronx native, she has four published books and currently resides in Brooklyn and the East Hamptons.
 Joan is married to a great man and fellow psychologist, has a loving son and daughter-in-law, and two amazing granddaughters.

 Gabriel Cleveland is a poet and fiction writer with an MFA in Creative Writing from Pine Manor College.
-An avid video gamer and music lover, Gabriel is also a mental health advocate, often working online to raise awareness, visibility, and money for psychological and psychosocial issues.
+Along with Joan Cusack Handler, he co-edited Places We Return To, a 20th Anniversary retrospective on the publishing history of the press.
+An avid video gamer and music lover, he hosts The Andover Special, a weekly internet radio program on HomeGrownRadioNJ.
+Gabriel is also a mental health advocate, often working online to raise awareness, visibility, and money for psychological and psychosocial issues.
 He has spent several years in the field of caregiving for people with increased physical and/or mental needs and wants you to know that you’re not alone.

 Marketing & Communications Director